deivuss331/react-headless-timeline/README.md

 ---

-* ⚡️ Highly performant and efficient.
+* ⚡️ Highly performant and efficient
-* 🔒 Type safe - written in TypeScript.
+* 🔒 Type safe - written in TypeScript
-* 🫧 Doesn't render any UI.
-It's up to you how you're going to style your timeline.
+* 🫧 Doesn't render any UI - it's up to you how you're going to style your timeline
-* 🏃‍ Small bundle size.
+* 🏃‍ Small bundle size

 ### Overview